 They organized a 4-day workshop in Tamale (Ghana), with 70 participants from all over Africa.
 For most of them, it was their first contact with NVC.

 A very pioneering event, because NVC changed many of their lives and its ripple effect was felt not only within themselves but also within their families, friends and the community at large.

 To keep this nonviolent spirit alive in their community, Ibrahim and Mubarak founded NVC-Ghana Network, an NGO for peaceful communication.

-This will be achieved by the establishment of a playground for fun, joy and sporting activities for these children as well as of a space for literature and NVC mediation.
+This can be achieved by the establishment of a playground for fun, joy and sporting activities for these children as well as of a space for literature and NVC mediation.

 A Shock: Ibrahim died suddenly and unexpected on March 21, 2020.
 May his soul rest in perfect peace!

-It is now the responsability of Mubarak to continue the project with the support of his team.
+It is now the responsibility of Mubarak to continue the project with the support of his team.

-Mubarak Alhassan is a Peace Trainer and Youth Activist who believes in helping and inspiring young people.
-He wants to focus on seeing their needs and unleashing their talents in order to empower them to live more fulfilled lives.
+Mubarak Alhassan is a peace trainer and youth activist who believes in helping and inspiring young people.
+He wants to focus on seeing their needs and unleashing their talents in order to empower them to live more fulfilled lifes.

 Mubarak`s long term goal is to build structures that support the individuals to realize their dreams.

 He is responsible for the overall management of the project including liaising with partners and donors, supervising team members, project implementation, financial and administrative guidance, reporting, monitoring and evaluation of the project.